×

 Have a BMI of 30 to 40

-Are prepared to engage in behavioural therapy and establish a healthy lifestyle
+Are prepared to engage in behavioral therapy and establish a healthy lifestyle

-have never had oesophagal or stomach surgery before
+have never had esophageal or stomach surgery before

 The following individuals should generally avoid this procedure:

-BMI range of 35 to 39.9 with health concerns such as type 2 diabetes, high blood pressure, or severe sleep apnea
+• A BMI ranging from 35 to 39.9 is often associated with health issues such as type 2 diabetes, hypertension, or severe sleep apnea.

 It’s critical to examine the procedure’s risks and any potential postoperative side effects while weighing the benefits and drawbacks of bariatric surgery.